Today I received my Leica Apo-Summicron-M 2.0/50mm Asph., which I ordered some months ago (on the same day it was announced).

 When I got the parcel with the lens it was already getting dark.
 I assume that I got one of the first 50 AAs (not counting the test lenses) and therefore decided to quickly grab my tripod and publish some test shots.

-Since I shoot mostly landscapes I decided to do the first tests at infinity (the main subjects where at a distance of about 1-3 km).
+Since I shoot mostly landscapes I decided to do the first tests at infinity (the main subjects were at a distance of about 1-3 km).

 PP was done with identical settings in LR.

 Short conclusion: The 50AA is extremely good wide open at f/2.0, especially at the edges/corners.
-Outside of the centre area it is significantly better than the Summilux (at f/2.0).
-Stopped down to f/8.0 and in the centre area the sharpness difference between the two lenses is very small and probably not visible in a print.
+Outside of the center area, it is significantly better than the Summilux (at f/2.0).
+Stopped down to f/8.0 and in the center area the sharpness difference between the two lenses is very small and probably not visible in a print.
 Due to the extreme price difference of the two lenses the 50AA makes only sense if you use it at least sometimes wide open and edge/corner sharpness is important for you.
 This conclusion is only valid regarding sharpness at infinity.
-I’ve not yet tested other aspects like bokeh, colors, contrast, sharpness at MFD etc.
+I’ve not yet tested other aspects like bokeh, colors, contrast, sharpness at MFD, etc.

 I will do some more tests tomorrow, hopefully with more constant light.
 Stay tuned!